 Tech Tips: Passwords

 Wait!
 If you think your password is okay, then it probably isn’t.
-That’s even if you have followed advice on how to choose a good password.
-I’ve worked in IT since for over 20 years so I should know all about security, but I’ve been a victim of malware and credit card fraud.
-I’ve had my Facebook account and my website hacked, I’ve also had sophisticated scam emails that nearly fooled me though I’d like to think I’m pretty good at spotting them.
+That’s even if you have followed the advice on choosing a good password.
+I’ve worked in IT for over 20 years, so I should know all about security, but I’ve been a victim of malware and credit card fraud.
+I’ve had my Facebook account and my website hacked, and I’ve also had sophisticated scam emails that nearly fooled me, though I’d like to think I’m pretty good at spotting them.

-You need a secure password, and you need it for your social media accounts, email account, financial accounts, and your website.
+You need a secure password for your social media accounts, email account, financial accounts, and your website.
 They need to be unique for all your important accounts.
-Moreover, it is essential that you change them regularly.
+Moreover, you must change them regularly.
 (Perhaps every six months).

 So what is a good password?
 Is g00dpw123 okay?
-According to howsecureismypassword.net, it would only take 42 minutes for a brute force attack to crack it.
+According to https://www.security.org/, it would take only 42 minutes for a brute-force attack to crack it.
 Okay, is #3L1P98^ better?
 It’s worse, that would take 19 minutes.

 A good password should be very long (20+ characters) and easy to remember.
 One way is to use a password manager like 1password or to use three unrelated words and spaces.